Climbing Puncak Jaya: Tallest Mountain in Indonesia (& Oz?!)

 Upon touching down from our scenic helicopter ride we met our porter and guide.
 Just a few hours later, we were rope training – the very first time I’d used a jumar (a specialist rope-climbing tool) to drag myself up and over large rocks.

-I did a double-take on the way back as our guide told us that we would be setting off to summit in the middle of the night, weather permitting.
+I did a double-take on the way back as our guide told us that we would be setting off to the summit in the middle of that very night, weather permitting.

-Excitement and nerves kicked right in.
-I’d have to learn as I went along, but it was nice for an impatient man like myself to know that we would be going for it right away and potentially cutting down our waiting time on the mountain.
+Excitement and nerves kicked in even more.
+I’d have to learn a lot as I went along, but I was relieved to know that we would be going for it right away, and potentially cutting down our anxiety-laden waiting time on the mountain.